-I have to confess there is nothing particularly innovative about my butter tart recipe, although many tasters have declared them the ‘best ever’.
-Perhaps it’s because I roll out my pastry between sheets of parchment, which keeps it from getting overhandled and tough.
+I have to confess there is nothing particularly innovative about my butter tart recipe, although I am happy with my technique for handling pastry.
+I roll out my pastry between sheets of parchment, which keeps it from getting overhandled and tough.
 Or maybe it’s because I carefully toast the pecans ahead of time to give them more flavour.
 My kids and I would agree that it’s likely because I usually omit raisins.
 Maybe it’s the shot of bourbon I sometimes add to the filling for a great flavour kick.
 I would also suggest that it helps that I prefer the pastry a little bit on the thick side, to better encase the rich, gooey filling.
 I am not sure why these are so irresistible, but I know my family and I just love this version.

 - 2 large eggs

 - 1/3 cup (90 mL) unsalted butter, softened

 - 1 cup (250 mL) light brown sugar

 - 1/4 cup (60 mL) light cream (half-and-half) (10% butterfat)

 - 1 teaspoon (5 mL) pure vanilla extract

 - 1/2 cup (125 mL) toasted, chopped pecans or walnuts or 1/2 cup raisins